12 Foods of Summer for Your Skin

 Ah.
 Berries.
 The favorite fruits of summer.
 No matter which ones you choose, they are high in antioxidants, especially blueberries.
 But here’s a tip -- if you combine blueberries with dairy, your body won’t absorb the full effects of those antioxidants.
 So, have your yogurt, and your blueberries, but not together.

-Enjoy these delicious summer foods this season.
+We hope you enjoy these delicious foods this season.
 They’re good for your skin, and so much more!